Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 Sign up for a Webinar!

 S/MIME stands for “Secure/Multipurpose Internet Mail Extensions”.
-It’s an IETF standard for public key encryption, as well as for creating a digital signature for MIME data.
+It’s an IETF standard for public key encryption and creating a digital signature for MIME data.

 In essence, S/MIME uses a PKI to enroll an email client for certificates (sometimes more than one).
 It can use those certificates in a variety of tasks, from authentication and encryption to prevent malicious actors from interfering with your communication.